tdwg/bdq/tg2/_review/docs/extension/bdqffdq/index.md

 ## 2 Use of Terms (normative)

 In an RDF context, a reference to a term in the `bdqffdq:` namespace MUST use the Term IRI (e.g., `http://rs.tdwg.org/bdq/bdqffdq/hasExpectedResponse`) or Term Qualified name (e.g., `bdqffdq:hasExpectedResponse`).
 In a non-RDF context in which resources may be used by software (e.g., a value in a spreadsheet or database table) the Controlled Value String (Local name, e.g., `hasExpectedResponse`) MAY be used.
-In a purely human context a Label (e.g., `Expected Response`) MAY be used.
+In a purely human context a label (e.g., `Expected Response`) MAY be used.

 ## 3 Axiom Index (non-normative)